-Using a foam roller is a helpful way to warm up your leg muscles before a workout or soothe sore legs after exercise.
-In particular, it can provide pain relief when struggling with delayed onset muscle soreness and tightness.
+Using a foam roller is an excellent way to warm up your leg muscles before a workout or to soothe soreness afterward.
+It’s particularly effective for easing delayed onset muscle soreness (DOMS) and reducing tightness.

-Foam rolling is a type of self-myofascial release, which simply means self-massage, with ‘myo’ referring to muscles and ‘fascia’ referring to the connective tissue around your muscles.
+Foam rolling is a form of self-myofascial release—essentially self-massage—where “myo” refers to muscles and “fascia” refers to the connective tissue surrounding them.

 The Best Foam Roller Exercises For Legs